Financial Planning for SaaS Business Plan: Introduction

 Your plan should include:

-- CAC (fully loaded, including salaries, tools, and overhead allocation)
+- customer acquisition cost (fully loaded, including salaries, tools, and overhead allocation)

-- LTV (based on gross margin and churn)
+- customer lifetime value, or LTV (based on gross margin and churn to estimate customer lifetime)

 - LTV:CAC ratio (signals economic attractiveness)

-- CAC payback period (how quickly you recover CAC from gross profit)
+- CAC payback period (how quickly you recover your average customer acquisition cost from gross profit)

 - Gross margin (including hosting, support, and delivery costs)